 What is a fixed-rate mortgage?

-The fixed-rate period is typically two, five or ten years, although there are some new 15-year deals available.
-It is also possible to secure a one-year fixed rate deal but, again, these are uncommon and typically only used for help-to-buy customers.
+The fixed-rate period is typically 2, 5 or 10 years, although there are some new 15-year and even 40-year deals available.
+It is also possible to secure a 1-year fixed rate deal but, again, these are uncommon and typically only used for help-to-buy customers.

 Generally speaking, the longer the fixed-rate period, the higher the interest rate.
 This is because you pay a premium for the certainty that comes with knowing your rate is going to remain the same.
 It is also worth bearing in mind that fixed-rate mortgages, in general, are usually slightly more expensive than their variable-rate counterparts.